 With the paid plan, you will get more features however.

 In conclusion, we can say that SplashID is one of the most limited password managers we have come across.
-With that being said, we can say that it works all right for the average user albeit some small inconveniences.
+With that being said, it is an average password manager software according to user reviews.

 <iframe width=”560″ height=”315″ src=”https://www.youtube.com/embed/S7Jtt7Y0yXk” frameborder=”0″ allow=”accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture” allowfullscreen></iframe>

-SplashID Safe provides pretty good security measures to ensure that user data is kept safe.
-The company utilizes a multi-layer data security hashing, salting, and 256-bit encryption.
+SplashID Safe provides pretty comprehensive privacy and security features to safeguard their user data.
+SplashID offers two factor authentication, using a multi-layer data security hashing, salting, and 256-bit encryption.
 Furthermore, SplashID Safe’s network is secured by a hardened server with monitoring on top-tier Rackspace infrastructure.

 Login to any SplashID 8 client app – from iOS, Android, Mac, Windows, or Web.
 Then select the SplashID Backup tab on the side menu.
 To restore a backup, select the backup you would like to restore, based on the date and number of records it contains, then click Restore.